 Perhaps you’ve noticed that vines are overtaking the Livable Forest.
 Several of Kingwood's Trail Associations and Community Associations are banding together to replenish trees the vines and drought have killed.

-In an effort to do our part to help our beautiful community by supporting and protecting our environment, Kingwood Rotary is participating in a matching grant for four trees to be planted, and watered for 2-years.
-With this matching grant, a total of eight trees will be planted and cared for.
+In an effort to do our part to help our beautiful community by supporting and protecting our environment, Kingwood Rotary is participating in a matching grant for trees to be planted, and watered for 2-years.
+With this matching grant multiple trees will be planted and cared for.

 The project, Trees for Kingwood, will be overseen by the Kingwood Service Association and involves clearing an area of vines, planting, watering, and caring for the trees for two years.